Data protection in Luxembourg: overview

 The Civil Proceedings Code.

-Additionally, certain exemptions apply if necessary to adjust the right to privacy with freedom of speech, relating to data processing exclusively journalistic, artistic or literary purposes.
+Additionally, exemptions apply if necessary to adjust the right to privacy with freedom of speech, relating to data processing exclusively journalistic, artistic or literary purposes.

 Main data protection rules and principles